 Understand your spending

-To help understand what you’re spending your money on, you can look at your bank and credit card statements, there’s also an array of helpful apps that you can use, simply log all of you incomings & outgoings.
+To help understand what you’re spending your money on, keep an eye on your bank and credit card statements.
+There’s also an array of helpful apps out there that can help you log all of your incomings and outgoings in one place.
 These will give you a realistic idea of what’s affordable savings-wise.
 Have a look here at our list of good budgeting apps and tools.

 Evaluate your options

-Once you’ve completed these first two steps, you’ll need to look at the most appropriate savings and investment options to use, this can depend on how long you have to save before your child or children start college.
+Once you’ve completed these first two steps, you’ll need to look at the most appropriate savings and investment options for you.
+This will depend on how long you have to save before your child starts college.

 Find the right place

-When calculating third-level costs, you should include not just books and fees, but rent, food and transport costs, too.
+When calculating third-level costs, you should include things like rent, food and transport costs not just books and tuition fees.

 Help your savings make the grade with Aviva

-Let’s say Alice and John have decided to invest €140 a month in Aviva’s Regular Saver account to help pay for their child Annie’s education.
+Let’s say Alice and John have decided to invest €140 a month into Aviva’s Regular Saver account to help pay for their child Annie’s education.
 If we assume their fund returns 3%, 5% or 7% per year, the following table shows what their return could potentially look like after 18 years excluding the impact of tax.
-Now that wouldn’t be a bad return for a €4.60 investment a day.
+Not a bad return for a €4.60 investment a day!

-To maximise the return potential of your money, why not talk to one of our advisers about our Investment Bond or Regular Saver?
+To maximise the return potential of your money, why not talk to one of our advisers about our Investment Bond and Regular Saver options?
 You can use our helpful geo locator to help find and contact a financial broker near you.
 Or to learn more about the education saving and investment options offered by Aviva, simply click here.